nicolaschotard/Clusters/README.rst

 CONFIG.yaml file (see above). ``--zpara`` will overwrite what is given in the configuration file.

-- Exctract background galaxies from the whole sample: remove the cluster galaxies (red sequence) and other foreground galaxies using the photometric redshifts::
+- Extract background galaxies from the whole sample: remove the cluster galaxies (red sequence) and other foreground galaxies using the photometric redshifts::